-Findings from serious case reviews/ Child Safeguarding Practice Reviews suggest that children who live in circumstances where there is domestic abuse, substance misuse and adult mental health issues (the' toxic trio 'or 'cumulative risk of harm') may be more vulnerable and extra vigilance should be paid to these children.
+Findings from serious case reviews/Child Safeguarding Practice Reviews suggest that children who live in circumstances where there is domestic abuse, substance misuse and

 Pupils who have been permanently excluded may also be at greater risk of harm.

 Children who are young carers may also be at risk when the level of care given and responsibility to the person in need of care becomes excessive or inappropriate for that child, risking impacts on his or her emotional or physical well-being, educational achievement or life chances.